fromwarriors/CodLib/README.md

 UPDATE 8/9/13:
 Added new-style classes, fixed the Ascii Art.
-Bugs: Line 33 and 48 of codlib.py
+Bugs: Menus in codlib.py need to be fixed.
+Avoid elif mayhem